viam-soleng/viam-grafana-mql/README.md

 We will continue to make improvements over time therfore please don't hesitate to reach out or submit pull requests with enhancements.

+## How To Setup Your Grafana Instance (Docker)
+Detailed instruction on how to create your own Grafan instance, using the Grafana docker image in combination with the Viam - Grafana data source plugin: [Grafana Setup Instructions](docs/README.md)

 ## How To Create A Dashboard
 See here for detailed instructions on how to configure your own Grafana dashboard displaying Viam data: [Configure a Dashboard](docs/configure-dashboard.md)